cloudmesh-community/fa18-516-17/project-report/report.md

 ## Introduction

 As with other industries, the retail industry today is undergoing a major shift.
-Traditional brick and mortar stores used to rely on practiced merchandising techniques such as printed flyers, television advertising and low prices to drive traffic into stores.
+Traditional brick and mortar stores used to rely on practiced merchandising techniques such as printed flyers, television advertising, and low prices to drive traffic into stores.
 Today, shoppers are electing for convenience more than ever before.
 This is driving growth in a variety of time-saving Omni channel purchasing behaviors.
 Shoppers are voting with their wallets to have more product shipped to their door and for more convenient services such as grocery pick-up.

 In tandem with a more demanding shopper, there is also a fundamental shift in the sheer amount of data collected on the path taken to purchase products.
 For example:
-> * Shoppers now research and initiate more purchases from thier smart devices.
+> * Shoppers now research and initiate more purchases from their smart devices.
-> * There are more *shopper interaction* datapoints captured in digital advertisements
+> * There are more *shopper interaction* data points captured in digital advertisements
 > * Social media impact on brands and products
-> * Multiple ecommerce outlets reselling product through new and different channels
+> * Multiple e-commerce outlets reselling product through new and different channels

 In short, there is more data than ever available for retailers to leverage.

 To survive, Retailers need to be open to change and use every advantage they have.
 A fundamental element of developing their strategy is having a saleable cloud architecture to leverage the masses of data that they should be collecting about their shoppers.
 The challenge is that as technology has evolved each retailer responded differently and implemented a piecemeal data strategy to accommodate data as it becomes available.
-The challenge is to offer a cloud based highly scalable distributed architecture that will allow retailers to process the data a variety and integrate new data sets as they become available.
+The challenge is to offer a cloud-based highly scalable distributed architecture that will allow retailers to process the data a variety and integrate new data sets as they become available.

 ## Dataset

-In order to appreciate the storage and computational requirements it is important to understand the idiosyncrasies of a retail data set.
+In order to appreciate the storage and computational requirements, it is important to understand the idiosyncrasies of a retail data set.

 Data available to retailers is heavily nuanced as each retailer collects and houses data in a different way.
 There are a host of internal metrics required in the ordinary course of business.
 In addition, there are a mounting number of external datasets now required to effectively compete.
 All of this makes for a challenge when it comes to acquiring, blending and putting data to use.

 Retailer generated data (Internal data): This is data that the retailer creates during the normal course of business.
-This includes transactional data such as what product was sold in each store at any given time including what other products it sold with in a specific transaction.
-At an operational level it includes the purchase orders they uses to get more product to sell from suppliers, inventory levels in warehouses and stores.
+This includes transactional data such as what product were sold in each store at any given time including what products sold together.
+At an operational level, it includes the purchase orders used to get more product to sell from suppliers, inventory levels in warehouses and stores.
 Operational data is also future looking with anticipated through merchandise forecasts.
 There are other data sets that track what products should be on shelves, how much product should be there and where the product should go.
 In short, there is complexity for Retailers on their internal data sets range greatly in terms their uses and the metrics gathered.

 > *	Granularity describes the level of depth of a dataset.
 On one side of the scale, transactional data sets are at a shopper, store, item, date/timestamp level of granularity and include important features such as what products are purchased together.
-Commonly retailers make operational available at the store, product, day or week levels of granularity.
+Commonly retailers make operational data available at the store, product, day or week levels of granularity.
 For example, units per store per day is a normalized measure of how quickly a product sells in a given store set.
 > *	Frequency describes how often a dataset is refreshed.
 Some measures are important operationally and refreshed continually.
 Other datasets are more static.
-For example forecasts could be refreshed weekly, reference information like competitive stores could be updated monthly and exchange rates for planning purposes could be refreshed annually.
+For example, forecasts could be refreshed weekly, reference information like competitive stores could be updated monthly and exchange rates for planning purposes could be refreshed annually.
 > *	Latency describes how much of a lag exists with a data set.
 For example, while a dataset may be updated daily it may have two or three-day latency to get it from the stores where the product is selling.
 Often times, it takes that much time to flow it to the central repository for further processing and reporting.
 > *	Restatement or trickle data occurs when updated data becomes available for past time periods.
 When this occurs processes need to be in place to remove previous data with the updates.
-Controls or versions of data should be in place for critical numbers such as actual sales values that get reported to Walstreet for thier shareholders.
+Controls or versions of data should be in place for critical numbers such as actual sales values that get reported to Wallstreet for their shareholders.

-Externally generated data: Not all data that a retailer uses comes from their internally systems as it only gives partial insight to shoppers and competitors.
+Externally generated data: Not all data that a retailer uses comes from their internal systems as it only gives partial insight to shoppers and competitors.
 To supplement internal data, retailers are continually assessing shopper preferences.
-In order to do this many subscribe to services offered by IRI, Nielsen and InfoScout.
+In order to do this many subscribe to services offered by IRI, Nielsen, and InfoScout.
 This type of data allows them to understand who their shoppers are and if they are getting their fair *share of wallet* or percent of purchases of each category were made in their locations.
 It also allows them to see what other products those shoppers buy and which of their competitors those shoppers are purchasing them.

 There are several external sources of data that have recently entered the market.
 > *	Social Media: Insights from social media have become highly sought in recent years making that a highly coveted dataset.
-> *	Omnichannel: Omnichannel and path to purchase data varies greatly and can holds insights as to how consumers shop for certain products and brands.
+> *	Omnichannel: Omnichannel and path to purchase data varies greatly and can hold insights as to how consumers shop for certain products and brands.
-> *	Ecommerce: Purchases made on-line is also a desirable subset of the data.
-Ecommerce continues to pull purchases away from traditional retailers and understanding which products have better potential to sell on-line is considered essential
+> *	E-commerce: Purchases made online is also a desirable subset of the data.
+E-commerce continues to pull purchases away from traditional retailers and understanding which products have better potential to sell online is considered essential
-The complexity with this data is that it can be hard to combine and mine with a retailers internal transactional and operational data.
+The complexity with this data is that it can be hard to combine and mine with retailers internal transactional and operational data.

 ### Dataset.

-A simple sample dataset with very common metrics were used:
+Here is a description of the sample dataset:

 > *	Store – This column represents a single store.
 The number of stores varies greatly by retailer.
 The dataset included 300 stores.
 Larger retailer chains can have more than 10,000 stores internationally.
 > *	Product – This is a proxy for a product UPC or Item Number.
 Retailers will sell thousands of products in any given retail location.
 For our purposes here 23 products were included.